a-la/alamode/documentary/5-require/index.md

 ### Multiple Calls To Alamode()

 When the call is made multiple times in the program, the latter calls will revert the previous hooks and installed the new ones.
-The warning will be shown upless the `noWarning` option is set to true.
+The warning will be shown unless the `noWarning` option is set to true.

-%EXAMPLE: example/require/multiple.js, ../.. => alamode%
+%EXAMPLE: example/require/multiple, ../.. => alamode%

-%FORKERR example/require/multiple%
+%_FORKERR example/require/multiple%

 This can happen when the tests are set up to run with _Zoroaster_ with the `-a` flag for alamode, and the source code also tries to install the require hook.